Khaled-Mahmmoud/MyCompetitiveProgramming/Containers/Structures.md

 };
 int main()
 {
-   struct Point p1;  // The variable p1 is declared like a normal variable }
+   Point p1;  // The variable p1 is declared like a normal variable }
 ```